apache/nuttx/configs/mbed/README.txt

 Where <subdir> is one of the following:

+  hidkbd:
+    This configuration directory, performs a simple test of the USB host HID keyboard class driver using the test logic in examples/hidkbd.
+    This configuration assumes that you have modified your mbed for USB host support.

   nsh:
     Configures the NuttShell (nsh) located at examples/nsh.
 The Configuration enables only the serial NSH interfaces.
+See notes above for enabling USB host support in this configuration.